-I’m skeptical of the rewards card strategy, and I’ll tell you why.
+I’m skeptical of the rewards card strategy for managing money, and I’ll tell you why.

 Why People Use Rewards Credit Cards

-These people that are using rewards credit card tell me they have good reasons for using them.
+These people that are using rewards credit cards tell me they have good reasons for using them.
 Two of the top reasons are:

-- Convenience- Rewards cards are an easier way to spend than carrying cash, and you might as well get rewarded for spending money on your daily expenses, right?
+- Convenience- They're an easier way to spend than carrying cash, and you might as well get rewarded for spending money on your daily expenses, right?